Question: Having PCB solder failure. Looks like the PCB pad is damaged but not sure of that. Would I need to replace that PCB pad?

 PCB Issue 3: Starved Thermals

-Thermals are little follows encompassing pads and are utilized to interface pads to the plane.
-These thermals permit the pads to all the more successfully scatter heat and are significant parts during the soldering cycle.
+Thermals are little encompassing pads and are utilized to interface pads to the plane.
+These thermals permit the pads to be all the more successful in scattering heat and are significant parts during the soldering cycle.
 Once in a while, in any case, voids between the warm and the remainder of the plane, or the warm and the pad, can bring about a fragmented association, decreasing the viability of the warmth move framework these thermals make.
 This can bring about a few practical issues.

 How to Avoid Annoying PCB and Pad Issues - Work with PCBONLINE

 Yes, work with PCBONLINE.
 As a profoundly appraised producing organization, we can recognize such flaws effectively and prevent them.
 The PCB or pad issues never get an opportunity to mess up the circuit board.
 We offer free samples for batch production, PCBA functional testing, and design for excellence.